Running 275 km at the weekend

 Niklas Sjöblom from Kilchberg won the first Witiker Backyard Ultra on Monday night after 41 hours of competition.
 The Swede would have loved to keep running.

-The subsequent winner Niklas Sjöblom in a white t-shirt on an early lap
+The subsequent winner Niklas Sjöblom in a white t-shirt on an early lap on Saturday.

 The first Witiker Backyard Ultra took place at the weekend – we

 reported about it in advance.
 44 runners started on Saturday morning at

 8 a.m. for the rather crazy ultra-running competition.
 The participants

 complete the same 6.7 kilometer circuit every hour on the hour.
 The